teuk/mediabot_v3/README.md

 `install/db_install.sh -c ...` fresh-database path with safe defaults, verifies that the private config remains owned by `mediabot` with mode `0600`, and runs `tools/check_schema_drift.pl --strict --types --indexes` through the generated application credentials.
+The same Debian 13 job also exports the real stable `3.3` database schema from the Git tag, proves that it is detectably behind the current reference schema, applies only migration files added after `3.3` in the authoritative order from `install/migrations/README.md`, and requires the final strict type/index drift check to return clean.
+Released migration files shared with `3.3` are checksum-compared and must remain immutable.
 The CI-only `cpanm` local library is an acceleration/isolation mechanism; the supported operator installation path remains the CPAN flow described above.
 Live systemd deployment and IRC connectivity remain end-to-end runtime checks rather than container-CI claims.
+A manual end-to-end fresh install on a dedicated Debian 13
+VM is still required before final 3.5 acceptance.

 Optional but useful: